morikeli/MoriKeli/README.md

 ### Thank you
 Thank you for visiting my profile!
-Feel free to explore my repositories and show some ♥️ by hitting the star ⭐ button on my repositories.
+Feel free to explore my repositories and show some love by hitting the star ⭐ button on my repositories.

 You can reach out if you'd like to collaborate or have any questions.